More MoDOT vehicles on roads Thursday for winter weather drill - NewsBreak

 MoDOT said the high turnover rate and open positions make this training “more critical than ever.”

 “With nearly 20% of our plow operators with less than one year of experience, this training drill is important to be ready when snow flies,” MoDOT chief safety and operations officer Becky Allmeroth said.
-“One of the most valuable parts of the drill is it allows our newest employees the opportunity to drive a snowplow over their designated routes so they are aware of curbs and raised islands that might be hidden in snow or ice.”City Utilities says copper wire thieves are to blame for poor lighting around Springfield
+“One of the most valuable parts of the drill is it allows our newest employees the opportunity to drive a snowplow over their designated routes so they are aware of curbs and raised islands that might be hidden in snow or ice.”Trending article: Demonstrators protest vaccine requirement at Boeing

 MoDOT said more than 70 employees have left every month for the past six months.
 MoDOT Director Patrick McKenna said the department is “several hundred employees below what [they] need in order to cover more than one shift in a statewide storm.”